talesofai/comfyui-browser/README.md

 - Browse and manage your images/videos/workflows in the output folder.
 - Add your workflows to the 'Saves' so that you can switch and manage them more easily.
-- Sync your collection anywhere by Git.
+- Sync your 'Saves' anywhere by Git.
 - Subscribe workflow sources by Git and load them more easily.
 - Search your workflow by keywords.